smorineau/kata-sql/hr_queries/Instructor_guide.md

 ### Step 3

-Write a function that returns a result set composed of the following columns of the EMPLOYEES table :
+1 - Write a function that returns a result set composed of the following columns of the EMPLOYEES table :
 FIRST_NAME, LAST_NAME, EMPLOYEE_ID

 The query should return all rows for the employees of the "IT" departement.

+2 - Write a procedure using the above function and displaying the result set.

 *Use case* : pass a result set to a client